 The Fund has received a few generous gifts over the years from local residents who have wanted to make a contribution for the benefit of Barnes, both in the form of donations and legacies.
 These contributions are applied to the Charity's permanent endowment so that the income will be available to benefit many future generations.

 Caroline Kelsall retired in 2010 from a career in social work with Hammersmith and Fulham Council specialising in Adult Social Care, latterly with particular responsibility for safeguarding adults.
 She practised social work in Vancouver Hospital when she relocated to Canada for two years and also undertook voluntary work.
-She continues to work from time to time as a consultant in social work.
-She is a committee member of the Barnes Literary Society and helps to organise Barnes Fair parade.
-She has lived in Barnes for 33 years with her husband; her two grown up daughters live nearby.
+She is a committee member of the Barnes Literary Society.
+She has lived in Barnes for 34 years with her husband; her two grown up daughters live nearby.

-Debbie Ferreira is married with two children and has lived in Barnes for 8 years.
-After ten years working for a Scandinavian stockbroker, Debbie changed career studying Interior Design and has been working part-time for the last 15 years for a small London based property developer as well as some private consultancy work.
-She is a benefactor and supporter of Christ's Hospital School and a member of Holy Trinity Barnes.
+Debbie Ferreira is married with two children and has lived in Barnes for 9 years.
+After ten years working for a Scandinavian stockbroker, Debbie changed career studying Interior Design and has been working part-time for the last 16 years for a small London based property developer as well as some private consultancy work.
+She is a member of Holy Trinity Barnes.

-Sarah Wilson has lived in Barnes for ten years, with her husband and two sons.
+Sarah Wilson has lived in Barnes for eleven years, with her husband and two sons.
 Following a career as an economist and then a financial regulator, she moved a few years ago to work in international development and held senior positions at Save the Children and then VSO.
-Alongside doing some freelance consulting, she is currently an Associate Fellow at Newnham College, Cambridge and a Trustee at the London Early Years Foundation.
+Alongside doing some freelance consulting, she is a member of the Audit Committee at Newnham College, Cambridge and a Trustee at the London Early Years Foundation.

 Carolyn Rampton and her husband have lived in Barnes for nearly 50 years and their three children were brought up locally and went to local schools.
 She was the Manager of Richmond Citizens Advice Bureau for 15 years until the late 1990s when she started a whole new career in Parliament, ending up as the Head of Office for the Liberal Democrats in the House of Lords.
 She is the proud grandmother of seven grandaughters, all of whom live nearby.